-- Check the leaves that surround the cauliflower head.
-They should be green and firm, not yellowing or wilting.
+- The leaves that surround the cauliflower head should be green and firm, not yellowing or wilting.

 Looking For Ideas on What to do with Your Cauliflower?

-Try this Cauliflower Rice Recipe we use at home.
+Try this Cauliflower Rice Recipe.
 It easy to make and makes a wonderful side dish for stir fries, curries, roasted veggies, your favorite protein and more.
-Here’s how to make it:
+Here's how to make it: